redox-os/rfcs/text/0000-setattr.md

 The public libredox API signatures are:

 ```
-/// Return Ok(usize), the size of the out_buf content on success,
+/// Return Ok(usize), the size of the out_buf content in bytes on success,
 /// Err(error::Error) on failure
 fn getattr<Tout>(
     fd: usize,